janverschelde/PHCpack/src/Python/PHCpy3/doc/source/welcome.rst

 Better support of Laurent polynomial systems was added in version 0.6.8.
 In version 0.6.9, the large module sets.py was divided up, leading to the new modules cascades.py, factor.py, and diagonal.py.
+Code snippets for jupyter notebook menu extensions were defined in version 0.7.4.

 references
 ==========